-Diane Fahey is the author of twelve poetry collections, most recently The Wing Collection: New & Selected Poems
+Diane Fahey is the author of thirteen poetry collections, most recently The Wing Collection: New & Selected Poems

 ), the Newcastle Poetry Prize (for ‘Poem of Thanksgiving’), and the Wesley Michel Wright Award.
 Some of her books have been shortlisted for major literary awards – The Stone Garden: Poems from Clare